-Taliban militants who attacked on Malala Yousefzai are believe to be in Afghanistan, TV channel reported.
+Taliban militants who attacked Malala Yousefzai believe to be in Afghanistan, TV channel reported.

-It becomes more and more clear that USA is involved in attack on Malala Yousefzai to continue drone strikes in tribal areas of Pakistan.
+It becomes more and more clear that the USA is involved in the attack on Malala Yousefzai to continue drone strikes in tribal areas of Pakistan.

 There is a clear link between Peace March of Imran Khan to Waziristan (in which many foreign journalists participated) and attack on Malala.

 Peace March to Waziristan started worldwide new debates on drone attacks, which CIA never want to accept.

 Evil US forces created a dirty plan to kill Malala and they gave the task to Tehreek-e-Taliban or Black Water (Xe).

 Attack on Malala gives advantages for CIA: